 A month of introspection

 Ramadan provides us with an opportunity to analyze how we spent the preceding year.
-Was it a year where we kept running after the worldly desires and affairs?
-Or was it one spent in satisfying the Almighty and His subjects i.e. humanity.
+Was it a year when we kept running after worldly desires and affairs?
+Or was it one spent in satisfying the Almighty and His subjects i.e. humanity?
 This introspection is hardly possible in any other month, simply because of the unique sacredness associated with Ramadan.
 Self-analysis then must lead to repentance.
 And we all know about the benevolence of Almighty Allah (SWT)!
 The doors of forgiveness are open for everyone, till the very last moment.
 Repentance then leads to an improvement in behavior, which is extremely beneficial for self and society!

 The Quran and Ramadan

-In 610 A.D. the holy book of Quran was revealed to the Prophet Muhammad (PBUH).
+In 610 A.D. the holy book of the Quran was revealed to the Prophet Muhammad (PBUH).
 Can you guess the month in which this event took place?
 Yes, you guessed it right!
 It was the holy month of Ramadan!
 The angel Gabriel appeared to the Prophet (PBUH) and made the revelation.
 The night on which this event took place became a significant event in Muslim history and the history of Ramadan.
 This night is known as the Night of Power!
 You can already see that the history of Ramadan is enriched with these milestones which are extremely important to Muslims.

 What marks the beginning of the holy month of Ramadan?